stats-ICCAT/iccat.pub.base/README.md

 # ICCAT public base library

-A set of general-purpose function meant for public usage.
+A set of general-purpose functions meant for public usage.

 Currently only includes logging facilities which allow outputting (to screen) messages with different levels of severity.